georgi-yankov/gsy-meta-box-for-carousel/readme.txt

  Below every page you'll see a checkbox with the notice in red "Check this if you want the page to appear in the carousel".
-You can check the checkbox or leave uncheked, depends on the result you wish you have.
+You can check the checkbox or leave uncheked, depends on the result you wish to have.

 == Installation ==